Our Church Staff

 Rev. John MacIver Gage, senior minister

 Rev. John is a native of Austin, Texas.
 He holds a B.A. in Religious Studies from Yale University and an M.Div. from Austin Presbyterian Theological Seminary and was ordained into the ministry of word and sacrament in the United Church of Christ in 2000.
 He then served at United Church on the Green in New Haven, CT (2000-2014) and United Christian Church of Austin (2014-2018) before accepting the call to be senior minister with us at The Congregational Church of Needham beginning in January 2019.
 John also holds ordained standing in The Fellowship of Affirming Ministries, a broad national coalition of majority African-American, Pentecostal, LGBTQ-affirming ministries.
 He is passionate about intriguing worship that gets past all the "Bible words" to bring the Gospel to bear on the messiness of real life.
 As he says, "I believe we ought to offend somebody in worship every week; we just ought to take it in turns.
 That's how we grow."
 He also feels called to intersectional justice work across traditional boundaries, particularly around sexuality and gender and racial and ethnic identity.
-John shares a home with his partner, David, and their three large dogs, Dempsey, Kevin, and Nikolai.
+John shares a home with his partner, David, and their large dogs, Kevin, and Nick.
 To email Rev. John, click here.

 Rev. Maddie Foster, minister for youth and children

 Rev. Maddie moved to the Boston area from North Branford, CT in 2011 when she began attending Andover Newton Theological School, where she earned her M.Div. degree.
-She began working at The Congregational Church of Needham in 2015, where she her ministry focuses on the needs of children and youth and their families, including Sunday school, confirmation, and youth group, as well as sharing leadership in worship.
-She lives in Chestnut Hill with her husband, Jonathan, and their Boston Terrier-Beagle mix, Izzy.
+She began working at The Congregational Church of Needham in 2015, where her ministry focuses on the needs of children and youth and their families, including Sunday school, confirmation, and youth group, as well as sharing leadership in worship.
+She lives in Norwood with her husband, Jonathan, and their Boston Terrier-Beagle mix, Izzy.
 In her free time, Maddie enjoys yoga, sewing, and baking.
 To email Rev. Maddie, click here.

 Valerie J. Becker, director of music